vi-s/vi-s.github.io/index.md

 ---

 CS graduate with a strong interest in full-stack web application development, and general interest in software development.
 I enjoy learning about new technologies and products.

-I'm a computer science major at Georgia Tech graduating in the Spring of 2015.
-In the past, I've interned at an IBM Watson lab and Manheim Car Auctions.
-My primary interest in the field is building full-stack web applications.
+Top programming languages for me are Java, JavaScript, and Python.

 [Resume](/Resume.pdf) / [Github][github] / [E-Mail](mailto:vs19@gatech.edu)